Collective Buckling in Metal-Organic Framework Materials: The Buckling Coordinate

 Let $\mathbf{x}_i \in \mathbb{R}^3$ be the coordinates of the $i$th ($i = 1, \ldots, N$) atom and $V(\mathbf{x}_1, \ldots, \mathbf{x}_N)$ the potential of the unbuckled molecule.
 The equilibrium configuration of the molecule $(\mathbf{x}_1^{(0)}, \ldots, \mathbf{x}_N^{(0)})$ is a local minimum of the potential.
 Without loss of generality, we set the end points to $\mathbf{x}_1^{(0)} = 0$ and $\mathbf{x}_N^{(0)} = L\, \hat{e}_1$, where $L$ is the length of the molecule and $\hat{e}_1$ an arbitrary unit vector indicating the chain direction.

 Buckling is introduced by constraining the endpoints to

-where the parameter $\kappa$ with $0 \leq \kappa \ll 1$ quantifies the imposed compression.
-In the case of multiple atoms at the ends of the chain, we assume that they are rigid and define $\mathbf{x}_1$ and $\mathbf{x}_N$ as their geometric centers.
-This defines a constrained potential
+where the parameter $\kappa$ with $0 \leq \kappa \ll 1$ quantifies the imposed \nh{strain}.
+In the case of multiple atoms at the ends of the chain, we assume that they are rigid and define $\mathbf{x}_1$ and $\mathbf{x}_N$ as their geometric centers. \nh{In this description, the positions of the metallic centers are treated as fixed and define geometric boundary conditions for the linkers.
+Displacements of the metallic centers are not included as explicit degrees of freedom.} This defines a constrained potential